nikouu/mGBA-http/README.md

 [References.md](docs/References.md) has useful links during development.

-This project is not associated to the development or development team of mGBA.
+This project is not associated with the development or development team of mGBA.
 I'm just a fan ✌

 ## Links
 - [mGBA Website](https://mgba.io/)